horleas/pacman/README.md

 31 July :
 + Add Bestiary to the Rules panel + Image
 + Show bonus on the Rules
++ On the Menu, Options panel will let the player choose the color he want for the board game

 TODO :

 + Add Map(Warping puzzle etc)
 + Add Score Serialization
++ Add Score Panel
 + when Escape is pressed ingame : propose to go back to the main menu

-Add Menu Screen:

-+ Add Score Panel
-+ Improve swap Color board (Menu)

 Idea for improvement :
 +  Boss Ghost map Scrolling ?
 +  Ghost Mimic player ( 5 tile delay ? )